User personalization layer

 - Do not update the machine catalog with an image running a new OS install (even the same version of Windows 10).
 Best practice is to apply updates to the OS within the same master image used when creating the machine catalog.

-- Do not use boot-time drivers, nor any other early boot personalization.
+- Do not use boot-time drivers, or any other early boot personalization for user-installed apps.

 - Do not migrate PvD data to the user personalization layer feature.

 - Do not migrate existing user layers from the full App Layering product to the user personalization layer feature.